 He was even allowed to indulge the blossoming fancies of his artisanal inclinations every once in a while, although these pleasing rarities only ever happened in times of severe injury crisis, and with the sole intention of chucking a 14-stone cat among the pigeons.

 Not that Nyron cared.
-In one surreal end of season encounter with Crystal Palace he even managed to bag an ungodly brace.
-Both goals are peak Nosworthy - the unerring straight line momentum of a Nokia snake, ball maniacally bobbling just a half-yard away from complete control, brow furrowed in anguished concentration.
-Einstein once supposedly said that ‘if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid’.
+In one surreal end of season encounter with Crystal Palace, he even managed to bag an ungodly brace.
+Both goals are peak Nosworthy; the unerring straight line momentum of a Nokia snake, ball maniacally bobbling just a half-yard away from complete control, brow furrowed in anguished concentration.
+A wise man was once misattributed the saying: ‘if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.’
 Nyron Nosworthy running at a backline was more akin to a fish climbing Everest.

 Admittedly, Nosworthy’s Sunderland career got off to a shaky start.
 The defender’s first season at the Stadium of Light saw the club relegated to the Championship with a paltry total of 15 points, and his personal performances left a lot to be desired.
 Black Cats favourite Julio Arca once claimed Nyron was the worst footballer he had ever played with, citing in particular his proclivity for passing the ball with his ankles.